mdombrov-33/vault66-crt-effect/README.md

 - Add subtle flicker for realism with `enableFlicker`, and adjust its speed and intensity with `flickerIntensity` (`"low"`, `"medium"`, or `"high"`)
 - Enable retro glitch effects with `glitchMode`, and control glitch speed and intensity with `glitchIntensity` (`"low"`, `"medium"`, or `"high"`)
 - Enable or disable the entire CRT effect with the `enabled` prop
-- Add a subtle vintage feel with `enableVignette` and tune darkness with `vignetteIntensity`

 ## Reduced Motion Support